 In 1966, the Lincoln Recreation Department dedicated a Show Wagon, a “theater on wheels” that was taken to schools around the city.

 Leverage Existing Anchor Institutions

 As we emerge from the pandemic, parks, gardens and schools are positioned as resources for improving public health.
 As traditional institutions, they are already embedded in communities and are anchors in the physical setting.
 They already provide accessible open and green spaces that are essential for combating isolation during a public health crisis.
-Learn about our Artists Return to Schools program and our 2022 Performance Tour.

 Leverage Arts Audience Spending

 Omaha Mobile Stage events will create opportunities for neighborhood-based businesses, pop-up vendors and food truck operators who will benefit from event-related spending before, after and during performances.

 Before the pandemic, the U.S. nonprofit arts industry generated $166 billion of economic activity each year—$63 billion in spending by arts and cultural organizations and an additional $103 billion in event-related expenditures by their audiences.